ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.1 Data Objects/3.2.1.2 PPM Segments/HOME.md

 ##### `ppmAwardByNumber`

-> Gets undefineds by number.
+> Gets PpmAwards by number.
 Returns empty if not found

 * **Parameters**
   * `number : String!`